redis/redis-doc/topics/indexes.md

 This time the value associated with the score in the sorted set is the ID of the object.
-So once I query the index with `ZRANGEBYSCORE` I'll also have to retrieve the informations I need with `HGETALL` or similar commands.
+So once I query the index with `ZRANGEBYSCORE` I'll also have to retrieve the information I need with `HGETALL` or similar commands.
 The obvious advantage is that objects can change without touching the index, as long as we don't change the indexed field.